A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Preliminaries

 \subsection{Polyhedral homotopy}

 In their seminal work \cite{HuberSturmfels1995Polyhedral}, Huber and Sturmfels introduced the \emph{polyhedral homotopy} method for computing \emph{all} isolated $\C^*$-zeros of Laurent polynomial systems that can optimally exploit their monomial structure.\footnote{ In a parallel development, a recursive homotopy method that can also take advantage of the Newton polytope structure to solve Laurent polynomial systems was proposed by J. Verschelde, P. Verlinden, and R. Cools around the same time \cite{VerscheldeVerlindenCools1994Homotopies}.
-This recursive homotopy method has also been referenced as \emph{polyhedral homotopy} in some papers.
-The present paper, however, only focuses on extending the polyhedral homotopy method of Huber and Sturmfels. }
+This recursive homotopy method has also been referred to as \emph{polyhedral homotopy} in some papers.
+The present paper, however, only focuses on extending the polyhedral homotopy method of B. Huber and B. Sturmfels \cite{HuberSturmfels1995Polyhedral}, which will be referred to simply as \emph{the polyhedral homotopy} hereafter. }

 For a \emph{square} Laurent system $F = (f_1, \ldots, f_n)$ in $\boldx = (x_1, \ldots, x_n)$ given by

 we select generic coefficients $c_{i,\bolda}^*$ for each pair of $i \in \{1,\ldots,n\}$ and $\bolda \in S_i$ and \emph{lifting functions} $\omega_i : S_i \to \Q^+$ with generic images for $i=1,\ldots,n$.
 Among many variations, the numerically stable formulation for the polyhedral homotopy of Huber and Sturmfels can be described as the homotopy function $H = (h_1, \dots, h_n) : (\C^*)^n \times [0,1]^2 \to \C^n$ given by